deepanshs/mrsimulator/README.md

 ## Features

-The `mrsimulator` package currently offers the following
+The `MRSimulator` package currently offers the following

 - **Fast simulation** of one and two-dimensional solid-state NMR spectra.